fdeblasio/pokeemerald-expansion/notes.md

     - Pokecenter Ladies
         - "Union'd together"
             - Now a struct
-            - Breaks current Favor Lady but a new game should be good
             - .id can eventually be removed but seems to be used in record_mixing.c
                 - Could maybe make 3 seperate structs after this
         - Update Favor Lady's items to include new items